KeturahDev/goalsplain/README.md

 ***NOTES ALONG THE WAY OF MAKING THIS APPLICATION***
 - When using decorators I came to a warning VSCode was giving me, and I followed the instructions for [this speedy tutorial](https://ihatetomatoes.net/how-to-remove-experimentaldecorators-warning-in-vscode/) to get it to go away 💃
+- couldnt run yarn start at first until I made some changes, thanks to the guidance of the number one response from [this stack overflow post](https://stackoverflow.com/questions/53230930/react-mobx-error-the-decorators-plugin-requires-a-decoratorsbeforeexport-op). booya

 ***INFO BELOW CREATED BY DEFAULT***